 Accelerated MBA programs are another option that can cut the amount of time needed to earn a graduate business degree.
 4 of the top U.S. business schools now offer an accelerated MBA program that allows students to earn an MBA in just 12 to 16 months.
 These programs differ from EMBA programs in that they are open to applicants with less work experience.
 They can be an attractive choice for people who do not need an internship to achieve their career goals and who need to minimize the amount of time they spend away from the workplace.

 The traditional two-year MBA program continues to offer unique advantages, though.
 It allows students to focus all their energy and intellect on their studies, and promotes network-building in a way that part-time and executive programs do not.
 Full-time programs also provide room for internships, which are increasingly important in the job market.
-(The GMAC Corporate Recruiter Survey, cited above, found that about a third of new MBA hires went to work for companies where they had interned).
-The two intensive "boot camp" years of a traditional MBA program will leave you well versed in such areas as finance, management, marketing, and strategy.
+(A recent GMAC Corporate Recruiter Survey found that about a third of new MBA hires went to work for companies where they had interned).
+The two intensive “boot camp” years of a traditional MBA program will leave you well versed in such areas as finance, management, marketing, and strategy.
 You will also come away with a whole new way to analyze business issues and exposure to powerful techniques to help sell yourself to your full potential.

 Moreover, an MBA can give you additional career flexibility and help you switch occupations.
 In fact, an MBA from a top business school can increase your earnings potential by over 150%.
 It would be pretty tough to do that by staying with your current employer for an additional 2 years – even in a booming economy!

 In the short term, an education from a top business school can help you gain valuable work experience with an employer such as a consulting firm, investment bank, venture capital group, tech company or exciting new start up.
 You will also have opportunities to work for a more “stable” Fortune 500 company in the business planning, investor relations, or corporate development departments.